notasausage/pi-hole-unbound-wireguard/README.fr.md

-# Raspberry Pi: Pi-hole Ad-Blocking + Unbound DNS + WireGuard VPN
+# Raspberry Pi: Pi-hole Ad-Blocking + Unbound DNS + WireGuard VPN (French translation coming soon...)

 This project is centered around getting a Raspberry Pi set up on a simple home network in order to block ads and naughty DNS requests, secure the DNS requests of all devices on the network, and provide a VPN solution for when any of these devices are outside of the network and would like to take advantage of the security (and speed) benefits of the network remotely.